dkebler/landingpage-guide/content/sections/about.md

 This generator was written for someone with little or no experience using site generators (i.e. Hugo) or with (CSS/Javascript/HTML).
 If you are experienced then go to the [quick start - TL;DR ](#quick).

-**This generator built this site your are readying now!**
+**This generator built this site you are reading now!**

-It has all kinds of cool plugins called shortcodes that allow you to easily toss in things like a youtube video with just knowing it's ID.
+It has all kinds of cool plugins called shortcodes that allow you to easily toss in things like a youtube video with just knowing its ID.
 The navbar at the top builds automagically from the content files you create...and...and..Enough said!

 Let's see it in action.